GovTechSG/ship-hats-tools/fod/fod-sast-scan.md

 ## Generate report based on scan results

 After the scan is completed and your build passes, a report is automatically generated for your job.
-You can view the vulnerabilities under the **Gitlab Vulnerability Dashboard**.
+You can view the vulnerabilities under the **[GitLab Vulnerability Dashboard](https://docs.gitlab.com/ee/user/application_security/security_dashboard/)**.